To view these eligibility guidelines in a language other than English, click one of the buttons below to open a translated PDF document:

 To be eligible to participate in the Legal Food Hub, participants must satisfy the following requirements:

-2. If applying for legal assistance as a Farmer or Food Entrepreneur,* you must meet the following income criteria:
+2. If applying for legal assistance as a Farmer or a Food Entrepreneur,* you must meet the following income criteria:

-- For Food entrepreneurs, to determine your enterprise’s net annual income, see line 34 on your Schedule F (Form 1040) tax return.
-For food entrepreneurs reference the following: sole proprietorships or LLCs taxed as such, see line 31 on Schedule C (Form 1040); partnerships or LLCs taxed as such, see line 22 on Form 1065; C Corporations, see line 30 on Form 1120; S Corporations, see line 21 on Form 1120S; AND
+- For Food entrepreneurs, to determine your enterprise’s net annual income, refer to the following: sole proprietorships or LLCs taxed as such, see line 31 on Schedule C (Form 1040); partnerships or LLCs taxed as such, see line 22 on Form 1065; C Corporations, see line 30 on Form 1120; S Corporations, see line 21 on Form 1120S; AND

-These criteria were recently revised on May 21, 2015.
+These criteria were revised on May 21, 2015.
 They are designed to capture lower-income Farmers and Food Entrepreneurs, and those farms and businesses operating on a small- to medium-scale.
 We welcome feedback on these eligibility requirements.

 These eligibility criteria will guide CLF’s decision-making; however, CLF reserves the right to make case-by-case decisions, including declining to place cases if need be.